489 East 88th Street "Orchards"

 Sublots 1 and 2 in the Bratenahl Allotment

 Dr. James and Clara Salisbury acquired subplot number 2 from Mary Bratenahl on April 19, 1873.
-They later acquired subplot number 1 from William Gordon May 23, 1884.
+They later purchased subplot number 1 from William Gordon May 23, 1884.

-Salisbury specified that space be provided within the house for both his research and his medical practice.
+Salisbury specified that Schweinfurth provide space within the house for both his research and his medical practice.
 The arrangement of the ground floor presented the challenge of separating family and professional activities within an integrated interior.
 Schweinfurth placed the office on the public side of the house, easily accessible from the front door.
 Presumably, patients could also wait in the vestibule.

 To protect the privacy of the family, Schweinfurth designed relatively narrow openings between all primary living spaces.
 Furthermore, he enabled the family to move from the parlor to the kitchen without entering the front hall.
 While the proximity of the stairway and office door was curious, the inhabitants of the house could also use the wide stairway adjacent to the dining room.

 The rooms were all finished in pine, except for the hardwood mantels that were in harmony with the decoration.
 Mr. Schweinfurth’s design consisted mainly of rough plaster, painted with a frieze of plaster, and in several of the rooms, paneled ceilings so that a visitor would be impressed by something bold, fresh, and original.